OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

 ![](octopus-project-step-variable-replacement-sql.png)

 ##### Add the Flyway Migrate step
-The Flyway step is not a built-in step to Octopus Deploy.
-This step was developed by the Octopus Deploy community and added to our Community Step Template Library.
+This step is available on the Community Step Template Library.

 Just like before, click on the ADD STEP button.
 When the window comes up, type in flyway to filter the steps.
 Immediatly, you'll notice all categories except Community Steps get grayed out.
 Mouse-over the Flyway Migrate and click on Install and Add.